XTLS/Xray-docs-next/docs/en/config/transports/mkcp.md

 ::: tip
 The `header` and `seed` fields have been removed.
 Please use [FinalMask](./finalmask.md#finalmaskobject) for configuration.

 Additionally, the previously default mKCP obfuscation has also been removed.
-To connect to a legacy server, you need to configure `mkcp-original` in FinalMask.
+To connect to a legacy server, you need to configure `mkcp-legacy` in FinalMask (leaving both `settings.header` and `settings.value` empty selects the legacy default XOR obfuscation).
 :::

 > `mtu`: number